Charlie Wilson

 Westminster at Lake Ridge

-Lake Ridge, VA, USA
+Lake Ridge, VA, US

 • 17-B. Ouch!
 That Stereotype Hurts: Practical Tools to Address Bias